 1. Take a Whale Watching Cruise (one of the most exciting things to do in Cabo San Lucas!)

-The waters the surround Cabo are known to be a hotspot for breeding and are also a migratory stop for humpback whales, so your chances of spotting one of these majestic animals are very high.
+The waters that surround Cabo are known to be a hotspot for breeding and are also a migratory stop for humpback whales, so your chances of spotting one of these majestic animals are very high.

 We were lucky enough to spot a pod of 4 whales playing with each other and jumping in and out of the water several times.
 Seeing these whales in the wild is one of the most incredible things to do in Cabo San Lucas for couples, families, friends or solo travelers.

 Not for the faint of heart, the boats are tiny to ensure minimal disruption to the whales, so you will get wet!
-The day also includes round trip transportation from your hotel, light snacks and bottled water throughout the day.
-This is a Cabo San Lucas excursion you won’t want to miss.
+The day also includes round-trip transportation from your hotel, marine biologist, and bottled water throughout the day.
+This is a Cabo San Lucas activity you won’t want to miss.
+Book your spot here.

 2. Take a Swim On Lover’s Beach (Playa del Amor)